College View, Queensland

+Geography

+The locality is bounded to the north by Lockyer Creek and to the south by Gatton Laidley Road West.

+The Warrego Highway enters the locality from the north-east (Crowley Vale) and exits to the north-west (Lawes).

+The land use is predominantly irrigated horticulture with some grazing on native vegetation.

 History

 The locality takes its name from the former Queensland Agricultural College (now the University of Queensland Gatton Campus) in neighbouring Lawes.

 On 28 August 1900, a public meeting was held to obtain a school in the district as there was an estimated 30 children who would attend.
 The Queensland Agricultural College offered 1 acre of its land (although this was subsequently increased as the Queensland Government thought more land was required for a school).
 College View Provisional School opened on 26 August 1901 with Miss Lewis as headteacher.
-On 1 January 1909 it became College View State School.
+On 1 January 1909, it became College View State School.
+A school residence was built in 1913.
 The school closed in 1958.
+It was at 5391 Warrego Highway, now within the locality of Lawes (approx 27.54456°S 152.34162°E).